thumathlon/VLN-Framework/README.md

 👁️ **2.
 Tool-Augmented Perception Module**: Provides a "plug-and-play" interface for external vision tools like **Grounding SAM**.
 This allows the agent to perform instruction-driven visual searches, providing structured, verifiable evidence to the LLM.

 🤔 **3.
 Structured Reasoning & Prompt Engine**: A flexible prompt engineering engine that implements advanced strategies like **Forced Comprehensive Observation** and **MCP (Maximizing Core Prompt)** to guide the LLM's reasoning process and mitigate long-context issues.

+Citation
+This work is an extension and analysis of the MapGPT algorithm.
+Generated bibtex
+@article{huang2023mapgpt,
+  title={MapGPT: A Framework for LLM-based Embodied Navigation}, author={Huang, Lizi and Wang, Hongcheng and Chen, Yiting and Liu, Zeyi and Wang, Licheng and Yu, Zhou and Liu, Yang}, journal={arXiv preprint arXiv:2311.13217}, year={2023}
+}